 Let’s get into a few more specifics about these aspects.
-EHR integration – that reduces the redundant data entry as mentioned before and it also enables concurrent workflows so you can have somebody in the referral portal that signing off and approving on a referral that information carries into the prospect list and is able to be seen while the liaison still in the field.
+ADT integration – that reduces the redundant data entry as mentioned before and it also enables concurrent workflows so you can have somebody in the referral portal that signing off and approving on a referral that information carries into the prospect list and is able to be seen while the liaison still in the field.

 There’s no need for liaison to stop and send an email, make a call, or potentially have to fax a whole bunch of paper.
 Or in some cases even having folks having to wait until they leave on returns to the home facility to bring that paperwork back for folks to review.
 Help streamline it by while that liaison still in the field your person either at the facility or this could be a central person for a group of facilities doing some additional validation while the clinical liaison is still gathering information.

 We also have a be mentioned Traditional High show type of logic to help reduce the cognitive load on the liaison.
 They don’t have to make those decisions.
 One questions for example in the screen under ‘our history hospitalization’ page is that if the prospect had not had any other prior hospital stays in the last 60 days.